giorgiop/nolabelnopy/README.md

 # nolabelnopy
-Python implementation of code from "(Almost) no label no cry" NIPS'14
+Python implementation of algorithms from "(Almost) no label no cry" NIPS'14